pydata/patsy/doc/API-reference.rst

 Stateful transforms
 -------------------

-Charlton comes with a number of :ref:`stateful transforms
+Patsy comes with a number of :ref:`stateful transforms
 <stateful-transforms>` built in:

 .. autofunction:: center